tbttin/notes/git/pro-git-v2.md

 ### Viewing Your Staged and Unstaged Changes

+- `git diff`

-- To see what you've changed but *not* yet staged, type `git diff` with no other arguments.
+1. To see what you've changed but *not* yet staged, type `git diff` with no other arguments.

    That command compares what is in your working directory with what is in your *staging area*.

    That's why if you've staged all of your changes, `git diff` will give you no output.

-- If you want to see what you've staged that will go into your *next commit*, you can use `git diff --staged`.
+2. If you want to see what you've staged that will go into your *next commit*, you can use `git diff --staged`.

    This command compares your staged changes to your *last commit*.

-- See all the changes since the last commit, whether or not they have been staged for commit or not?
+3. See all the changes since the last commit, whether or not they have been staged for commit or not?

 - Summary: